danielabar/meblog/src/markdown/active_storage_form_errors.md

 continue
 ```

-Before turning our attention to what happens in the UI, let's launch another database session `bin/rails db` and observe that there are no new entries in the active storage tables:
+Before turning our attention to what happens on the page, let's launch another database session `bin/rails db` and observe that there are no new entries in the active storage tables:

 ```
 # No new blobs - this is the previous happy path